 5 Tips to Evaluating Your Small Business Social Media Marketing

 When was the last time you evaluated your small business’s social media marketing strategy?
-With 2017 halfway through, it’s a good a time as any to take a look back, assess, and see where you can make some improvements to end the year on a high note.
+It’s never a bad time to take a look back, assess, and see where you can make some improvements to end the year on a high note.

 Ask yourself these 5 social media questions I believe are essential for small business growth, great customer service, and cost-effective marketing.

 1. Is Your Current Social Media Presence the Right One?